JamesIsAzer/Wizard/README.md

 Join us at the [Clash of Clans Discord Server](https://discord.com/invite/clashofclans)!

-# How to create new instance
+# How to create a new instance

 Directions on creating an app and getting credentials may be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).